- Allergic Living - http://allergicliving.com -

 The notion of self-treatment can be taught early on, but granting full independence is a much more gradual process.
 For all children, I generally instruct that a responsible adult should be available to make treatment decisions and ultimately inject epinephrine.
 For teenagers, having their friends aware of the food allergy and how to inject epinephrine can add another layer of safety.

 Gradually include your child in allergy management, with guidance from your doctor.
 Having him practice with an epinephrine self-injection trainer is a good first step.
 The road toward independence also includes having him play a part in reading labels on packaged foods, speaking up about allergy at restaurants, and eventually discussing when epinephrine would be required.

 Dr. Sicherer is a practicing allergist, clinical researcher and Professor of Pediatrics.
-He is Chief of the Division of Allergy and Immunology, Jaffe Food Allergy Institute, at the Mount Sinai Medical School of Medicine in New York.
-He is also a member of the FAAN medical advisory board.
+He is Chief of the Division of Allergy and Immunology, Jaffe Food Allergy Institute, at the Icahn School of Medicine at Mount Sinai in New York.
 Together with Dr. Hemant Sharma, Associate Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington, he writes “The Food Allergy Experts” column in the American Edition of Allergic Living magazine.